Variable structures in M87* from space, time and frequency resolved interferometry: Methods

-\paragraph{Correlations in space, time, and frequency} We do not know the correlation structure of the logarithmic sky brightness a priori, so we include it as part of the model, which has to be inferred from the data.
+We do not know the correlation structure of the logarithmic sky brightness a priori, so we include it as part of the model, which has to be inferred from the data.
 The different dimensions of the sky brightness are governed by completely distinct physical phenomena, which should be reflected in the model.

 Setting up such correlations involves a number of intricate technicalities.
 The main idea is to model the correlations in space, time, and frequency independently using the same underlying model and combine them via outer products.
 Doing this naively results in degenerate and highly un-intuitive model parameters.
 The model we introduce in the following avoids these issues, but unfortunately requires a certain complexity.